 Customer support (10%): I examined the availability and quality of support options, including live chat, phone, and email.

-Remote desktop software is technology that enables users to access and control a computer or network from a remote location.
+Remote desktop software is a technology that enables users to access and control a computer or network from a remote location.
 It’s commonly used for technical support, remote work, and accessing files and applications on a different device.

 Are there free remote desktop software solutions?